 The Helium Foundation has not and will never run its own Denylist out of the interest of decentralization.

 Hotspot Owners: For any well-asserted, appropriately compensated Hotspot, the Denylist only benefits you.
 By denying HNT to dishonest Hotspots, that HNT is shared amongst honest Hotspots.

 Bad Actors: The message is simple: Stop.
 If your Hotspots are earning HNT without providing coverage, they are likely to appear on the Denylist and will stop earning HNT Rewards.

 Denylist generation is handled by the open-source xorf-generator library.
-This tool both allows for key signing of the Denylist as well as the construction of the binary filter that Validators use to check transactions against.
+This tool both allows for key signing of the Denylist as well as the construction of the binary filter used to check transactions against.